 This high cost of change can be a large barrier in leaving a current contract.
 As a result, many contracts are often extended beyond the initial term.
 However, if these costs are significant it is worth evaluating whether a fresh procurement is likely to improve costs.

-There are 147 suppliers listed for this service.
-If a supplier hadn’t opted-in before the September 2017 start date, then they would be permanently locked out of Technology Services 2.
-Furthermore, the Framework award for Technology Services 3 isn’t until April 2021.
-Therefore, if a supplier missed the deadline in 2017 it would be a four-year wait before they could opt-in to the updated framework.
+Furthermore, the framework award for Technology Services 3 wasn’t until April 2021.
+Therefore, if a supplier did indeed miss the deadline in 2017, it would be a four-year wait before they could opt-in to the updated framework.

-When identifying if a particular framework is suitable for your needs, it is therefore always wise to look at the supplier list.
-This is so you can assess if the set of suppliers do the work you are looking to award.
+When identifying if a particular framework is suitable for your needs, it is always wise to look at the supplier list.
+This is so you can assess if the set of suppliers do the work you are looking to award!

 What’s the alternative?